 2. You cast only once.
 Even though this may be the case for some species, others such as dorado, are action-packed with lots of casting and excitement.

-- Conventional first, fly second.
-Another myth that’s floating around in fly fishing circles is that operators at bluewater lodges prefer conventional fishing setups than fly fishing.
+3. Conventional first, fly second.
+Another myth that’s floating around in fly fishing circles is that operators at bluewater lodges prefer conventional fishing setups to fly fishing.
 That couldn’t be more wrong.
-In fact, we have an operator that PREFER that the anglers be fly fishers and not conventional.
+In fact, we have an operator that PREFERS anglers to be fly fishers and not conventional.

-- There are is a season.
+8. There is a season.
 This is probably one of our favorite myths.
 Bluewater destinations are year-round and temperatures only vary slightly which means that fish will be feeding all year long.

-- You need all your own equipment.
-Most people don’t have an eleven or twelve weight rod lying around the house.
+9. You need all your own equipment.
+Most people don’t have an eleven or twelve-weight rod lying around the house.
 Don’t worry the guides will have you covered with all the equipment necessary for a great day on the water.

 Bluewater fly fishing is one of the great experiences of the sport.
 There may be some myths surrounding bluewater fly fishing but we hope that we put an end to some of those.
 If you are thinking about taking a bluewater fly fishing trip don’t hesitate to contact us with questions!

 - Discover the World’s Best Bluewater and Offshore Fly Fishing Trips

 - Jeff Currier on Fly Fishing for Blue Marlin in Costa Rica